 Gluten-Free Corn Casserole is one of my family's favorite recipes!
 It's the perfect balance of both sweet and savory with a creamy cornbread-like texture.
 This no Jiffy Mix corn casserole recipe is perfect for holiday dinners and special events.

-Growing up, we would serve corn casserole during Thanksgiving dinner, and it was always the first side dish to be devoured.
+Growing up, we would serve this creamy corn casserole every year for Thanksgiving dinner, and it was always the first side dish to be devoured.
 This nostalgic dish is comfort food at its finest, with minimal ingredients, and super easy to make.
 You could prepare this casserole the night before to save time, as it reheats wonderfully the next day.
 The original recipe uses Jiffy Corn Muffin Mix, but to make this recipe gluten-free, we used a combination of gluten-free cornmeal and gluten-free all-purpose flour.
 No one will be able to tell the difference, it's that good!
 It's the one casserole dish we look forward to every single year, and we always ask ourselves why we don't make this more often.

 Ingredients in Corn Casserole